jeremiah-corrado/fem_2d/paper.md

 Within the class of *hp*-refinements, the addition of anisotropic *hp*-refinements (over isotropic ones) presents a larger capacity for solution efficiency, as small-scale behavior can be targeted more directly and ineffectual Degrees of Freedom (DoFs) can be left out of the system [@corrado:2021].
 In other words, these directionally specific refinements can reduce the introduction of superfluous entropy into the system by directly targeting inaccuracies that are specific to only one direction.
 The resultant improvement in per-DoF efficiency can be used to reduce the memory requirements for a given solution accuracy or to increase the accuracy achievable with a given amount of memory.
 Thus, providing a feature-rich anisotropic *hp*-refinement API is an additional goal of the `FEM_2D` library.

-`FEM_2D` aims to expose some similar features to other FEM libraries such as Deal.II [@dealII93] or MFEM [@mfem] that are designed to be general purpose frameworks for implementing FEM codes.
+`FEM_2D` aims to expose some features similar to those in other FEM libraries such as Deal.II [@dealII93] and MFEM [@mfem] that are designed to be general purpose frameworks for implementing FEM codes.
 Although it is not nearly as feature-rich as these libraries, `FEM_2D`'s *hp*-refinement API aims to provide the basic functionality needed to iteratively solve challenging 2D FEM problems as described in the associated work [@harmon:2021; @corrado:2021; @corrado:2022].
 These features will be discussed in detail in the following sections.
 Additionally, `FEM_2D` differs from other common FEM libraries in that its *h*-refinement functionality is built on a Refinement by Superposition (RBS) framework, whereas most FEM libraries with support for *h*-refinement use Refinement by Replacement (RBR).

 For research purposes, it can also be helpful to design software libraries that are straightforward to use and understand.
-As such, we note that `FEM_2D` is available on Rust's package manager Cargo, making it straightforward to download, compile and run using only a few commands.
-It can also be included as a dependency in any Rust project to develop new code on top of the library.
+As such, we note that `FEM_2D` is available on Rust's package manager Cargo, making it straightforward to download, compile, and run using only a few commands.
+It can also be included as a dependency in any Rust project in order to develop new code on top of the library.
 Additionally, the RBS approach that underpins `FEM_2D` lends itself to a desirable level of simplicity with respect to its *h*-refinement implementation.
-This is because RBS is designed such that continuity conditions between neighboring elements are enforced by construction — no explicit handling of hanging nodes is required.
-As such some of the typical difficulties with implementing *h*-refinements over quadrilateral elements for H(curl) or H(div) conforming boundary conditions are avoided entirely.
+This is because RBS is designed such that continuity conditions between neighboring elements are enforced by construction: no explicit handling of hanging nodes is required.
+As such, some of the typical difficulties with implementing *h*-refinements over quadrilateral elements for H(curl) or H(div) conforming boundary conditions are avoided entirely.
 Our hope is that the straightforward nature of the RBS approach will allow other researchers to easily contribute to `FEM_2D`, or to use it as a starting point for software development in adjacent research.

 # Features